-Since the recession, however, law students have faced soaring education costs and an ever-changing job market.
-Many graduates leaving law school spend several months searching for a good position to immediately start making a return on their student loan investment, which usually comes with an obligation to work high-pressure nights and weekends.
-Juggling long hours on top of high-interest loans often lead to less dedicated graduates leaving law altogether.
+In recent years, law students have faced soaring education costs and an ever-changing job market.
+Some graduates leaving law school may spend several months searching for a position.
+Juggling long hours on top of high-interest loans can lead to less dedicated graduates leaving law altogether.

 So, how can you better set yourself up for success when dealing with law school loans?
 One obvious choice is to confront your debt situation directly.
 Here are some tips to help you get your law school debt in order, so you can focus more on the career portion of your life.

 Law school debt balances aren’t exactly conservative.
 According to the American Bar Association’s 2020 Law School Student Loan Debt report, the average amount of debt borrowed by law students at graduation was around $165,000.
 This debt may seem crazy, but when you consider the fact that getting a law school degree is now way more expensive it makes a bit more sense.

 For example, comparing the cost of a law school degree now versus 30 years prior, it has increased quite a bit.
 Public law school cost is now over five times as expensive as it was in 1985.
 Adjusted for inflation, getting a private school law degree is almost three times as expensive as it was 30 years ago.

 The cost of tuition and fees for law school vary dramatically depending on where you choose to go to school.
 According to U.S. News & World Report , the average annual cost of tuition and fees at a private law school for the 2019 to 2020 academic year was $49,548.
 Attending a public university costs an average of $28,264 for in-state students and $41,726 for out-of-state students.

 Before we jump into ways to handle your student loan debt, we just want to touch on a couple options for reducing your debt burden.